 Creating a balance in health and Safety

 Proactive and reactive can also be translated into leading and lagging indicators.
-In the context of health and safety management, lagging and leading indicators are used to measure and evaluate the effectiveness of an organisation's health and safety performance.
+In the context of health and safety management, lagging and leading indicators are used to measure and evaluate the effectiveness of an organization's health and safety performance.
 Here's what each term refers to:

 Lagging Indicators: Lagging indicators are retrospective measures that provide information on past incidents, injuries, or illnesses that have already occurred.
 They are called "lagging" because they reflect historical data and outcomes.
 Common lagging indicators include the number of workplace accidents, injuries, lost workdays, illness rates, and workers' compensation claims.
 These indicators help assess the organisation's safety performance in terms of its past record and serve as a reactive measure to incidents that have already happened.